Kiran7007/Interview-Preparation/docs/kotlin.md

 ---

-## What is `runBlocking` vs `runTest`?
+## What is `runBlocking`, and how does it compare with `runTest`?

 - `runBlocking` blocks a real thread.
 - `runTest` provides coroutine test scheduling and virtual time.
 - Android unit tests should generally use `runTest` for coroutine code.
+- Avoid `runBlocking` on Android's Main thread because it can cause an ANR.
+- Use `runBlocking` mainly when bridging synchronous and coroutine code, not as the normal coroutine test tool.

 ```kotlin
 @Test